pilars-protocols/pilars/src/principles.md

 ### Notes

-It's easy to say the meta(data) should be assigned PIDs (Persistent IDs) but there are a lot of requirements that follow from this.
-Peersistent identifiers require persistent storage of the (meta)data, governance
+Yes data and metadata should be assigned PIDs (Persistent IDs) but there are a lot of requirements that follow from this.
+Persistent identifiers require persistent availability, via Archival Repository infrastructure for storing well described data.
+It is not a given that suitable Archival Repository infrastructure exists; hense the PILARS protocols for aimed at those creating or procuring it.
+It is critical that discussions of FAIR implementations include discussions of these underlying implications, otherwise there is a risk on focussing on easily measured things like "which persistent ID scheme is used" or "how many persistent IDs have you issued", rather than first asking "where's the data and how are you making sure it is available over the long term".

 >
 >